Introduction

 Let’s begin with the first one – girls.
 A bevy of mid-sixties beauties is prominently featured in The Silencers, starting with the opening credits.
 This features various strip tease artists doing their thing.

 From there we meet Martin’s, Matt Helm.
-He’s a retired secret agent who snaps pictures for various girly magazines in order to pass the time.
+He’s a retired secret agent who snaps pictures for various girly magazines to pass the time.
 His secretary by day/harem girl by night, Lovey Kravezit (Beverly Adams), does whatever it takes to keep Helm satisfied.
 She’s a regular “Girl Friday.”

 Additional women come and go (sometimes fatally) from Matt’s gaze until we meet the two primary female leads.
 They are Tina (Daliah Lavi), a sexy secret agent pal of his, and Gail Hendricks (Stella Stevens), a klutzy girl who always gets into trouble, and usually loses most of her clothes in the process.